sunrise-commander/sunrise-commander/README.md

 Welcome to the Git repository of the Sunrise Commander, the orthodox file manager for GNU Emacs.

-The author of the Sunrise Commander is José A. Romero L. Maintenance is currently done by volunteers.
+The author of the Sunrise Commander is José Alfredo Romero Latouche.
+Maintenance is currently done by volunteers.
 The official repository is hosted at [sunrise-commander/sunrise-commander](https://github.com/sunrise-commander/sunrise-commander) on GitHub.
 If you wish to contribute, please fork the repository, commit your work to the fork and send us a pull request.